RednibCoding/NonoGL/README.md

 ### Text Rendering

-- **`nnFont *nnLoadFont(const char *filepath, float fontSize)`** Load a font from a file.
+- **`nnFont *nnLoadFont(const char *filepath, float fontSize)`** Load a font from a .ttf file.

 - **`void nnSetFont(nnFont *font)`**
   Set font for text rendering, if not set, a default non-scalable font will be used.

-- **`void nnDrawText(const char *format, int x, int y, ...)`** Renders formatted text at the specified position.
+- **`void nnDrawText(const char *format, int x, int y, ...)`** Render the given formatted text using the font set with `nnSetFont`.
+If no font has been set, the default non-scalable font will be used.

 - **`void nnFreeFont(nnFont *font)`**
-  Free the font
+  Free the given font.

-### Collision Detection
+### Collision Handling

 - **`bool nnVec2RecOverlaps(int x, int y, nnRecf rect)`** Checks if a point overlaps with a rectangle.